+- The countries or markets whose rules of production and inspection have been recognised by MPI as equivalent to the OOAP referred to in subclause (2)e) are:

+- Australia:

+- China;

+- European Union;

+- Japan (plants and processed plant products only);

+- Taiwan:

-- The countries or markets whose rules of production and inspection have been recognised by MPI as equivalent to the OOAP referred to in clause 1.4.2(4)e) are: - Australia; - China: - Japan (plants and processed plant products only); - Switzerland; - Taiwan; - United Kingdom; - United States of America. - (3) All imported ingredients must meet the following criteria: - a) the ingredient was securely packaged within a country or market described in subclause (2)c), (d) or (e); and - b) the ingredient was certified within that market; and - c) the ingredient has been protected at all times from contamination or substitution between leaving the certified operator in the country or market of export until delivery to an operator certified to this OER.
+- United Kingdom; and

+- United States of America.

+- (3) All imported ingredients must meet the following criteria:

+- a) the ingredient was securely packaged within a country or market described in subclauses (2)c),

+(d) or (e); and

+- b) the ingredient was certified within that country or market; and

+- c) the ingredient has been protected at all times from contamination or substitution between leaving the certified operator in the country or market of export until delivery to an operator certified to this OER.